arc64/dataharvest-2016-commandline/README.md

 wc -l README.md
 ```

-In a CSV though we want to cound the number of rows
+In a CSV though we want to count the number of rows

 ```sh
 csvstat --count dataharvest16tweets.csv